 Learning objectives

-By the end of the summer school, learners will:
+By the end of the 2026 summer school, we anticipated that learners would:

 - Feel an increase in confidence and readiness to effectively participate in physics-focused public engagement activities.